 The treasure also contained textiles such as, leather, wool, linen, and a piece of silk which is the earliest example of silk in Scotland.
 These organic materials will be helpful to date and identify the origin of these objects, but it will also be possible to reconstruct the colors that faded from the fabric many centuries ago.

-The Galloway Hoard is currently being displayed at the National Museum of Scotland in Edinburgh from February 19 until May 9, 2021.
+According to the National Museum of Scotland, the Galloway Hoard is currently being displayed in Edinburgh from the 29th of May until the 12th of September 2021.
 So if you are in the area, it could be a fun little day trip.

 Personally, I look forward to the conclusion of their research, and to learn where each of these pieces originally came from, and how they once looked.
 There is just something about seeing ancient treasures being shown how exactly they once looked.
 Just like watching black and white videos that were recorded long ago, but now finally have been colorized.
 To me, it just feels more relatable when they are in color, and the gap between now and then seems to be just a little bit smaller.